 Panaya Church – Alaeddin Mosque (D)

 The partial tower near the entrance hosted a bell that rang out the time of worship.
-Also, the locked backyard hosts a common Kaleiçi well found in many courtyards along what appears to be the former marble communion table.
+Also, the locked backyard hosts a Kaleiçi well found in many courtyards along what appears to be the former marble communion table.

 Virgin Mary Church – Kesik Minera Mosque (E)

 The Turkish historian, Evren Dayar states two very interesting things about this place.
 One that the location most likely was shared as a church and mosque during the late 17th, early 18th century.
 The change of population increased where the neighborhood again became dominate by Greeks.
-Soon after, after becoming a mosque again, the fire of 1896 burned down the neighborhood from here to the Hidirlik Tower.[10]Antalya Kaleiçi Panhagia Kilisesi ve Câmi-i Cedid, Evren Dayar, 535.
+Soon after becoming a mosque again, the fire of 1896 burned down the neighborhood from here to the Hidirlik Tower.[11]Antalya Kaleiçi Panhagia Kilisesi ve Câmi-i Cedid, Evren Dayar, 535.
 “Panaghia Kilisesi câmiye dönüştürüldükten sonra yaklaşık dört asır boyunca Müslümanların ibadetine açık … Continue reading

 Kecili Park (F)